 Funding Details

-An initial payment (up to 50%) may be made by IAF upon signing of a contribution agreement, however IAF may reduce this advance based on project/applicant risk.
+An initial payment (up to 50%) may be made by IAF upon signing of a contribution agreement or submission of the first progress report; however, IAF may reduce this advance based on project/applicant risk.
 Interim and final payments will not be initiated by IAF until reporting requirements are satisfactorily met by the client.
 These requirements may include one or more progress reports or a single final report at the end of a project, based on the amount of funding approved, length of project, and project complexity/risk.

 Changes to Contracted Projects